2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Project_Management_Basics.md

 It happens: you have a ton of ideas for games of all kinds, and probably you'll start thinking:

-> what is bad about a small "side project", to change things up a bit
+> What's bad about a small "side project"?
+I want to change things up a bit...

 You will end up having lots of "started projects" and nothing finished, your energy will deplete, things will become confusing and you won't know what game you're working on anymore.